adaptiveContextualCausalBandits/aCCB/README.md

 python runAllWithLambda.py
 python runAllWithNumIntermediateContexts.py
 ```

-The above may take of the order of 70 minutes on an Intel I7 CPU (8th Gen)
+The above may take of the order of an hour on an Intel i7 CPU.

 ### Plot the results of the experiments